 What is the DUI case goes to trial?

 If a Nevada DUI defendant may have a valid necessity defense claim, the defense attorney would first discuss it with the prosecution.
-The D.A. may then agree to dismiss the charge or at least offer to reduce it to a lesser offense such as the Nevada crime of reckless driving.
+The D.A. may then agree to dismiss the charge or at least offer to reduce it to a lesser offense such as reckless driving.
 But if the D.A. disagrees that the defendant has a valid necessity defense, then the defendant may consider taking the matter to trial.

 During the trial, the defense can call witnesses and present evidence that the defendant committed DUI out of necessity.
 If the judge deems that the defendant offered sufficient evidence to support his/her necessity defense, then the court will agree to instruct the jury (if it is a jury trial) that they have the option of acquitting the defendant of DUI due to necessity.5